 Figure 5.
 Left panel shows the bias schematic.
 Photons arrive from the bottom, creating charge clouds which expand as they are collected at the gates.
-On the right is the result of the measurement of the current draw on the substrate bias as a function of the substrate voltage, which is applied between substrate contacts on the front and back sides of the device (isolated by depleted layer).
+On the right is the current draw on the substrate bias as a function of the substrate voltage, which is applied between substrate contacts on the front and back sides of the device (isolated by depleted layer).